-The method is using a seeded technique as the input is a randomised vector.
-Firstly, game developer A validates if the outputs of the method are in fact "castles".
-They choose a dataset and validation metric (E1) by first examining if there are any ground-truth datasets available for buildings (E1C1).
-Looking at buildings in figure 4, there is LiDAR data from the UK environment agency, which has been used for finding roof shapes [187].
-This is not so relevant to their use case.
-Not finding an existing similar dataset, they can use an unused portion of the dataset they used for training.
-They proceed with selecting a validation metric (E1C2).
+validation metric (E1C2).
 As their technique is seeded, there is no clear expected output for every input.
 Once they validate that their dataset matches their intended artefact appearance, they consider general or 3D perceptual similarity metrics as their asset type is 3D.
 Due to the challenges of human participation, they decide not to use human classification.
-Therefore, they move on to other perceptual similarity methods which includes Inception Score, where "castles" is a category of ILSVRC, figure 3 and table 5.
-Then, developer A proceeds to to assess the quality of their artefacts (E2).
+Therefore, they move on to other perceptual similarity methods which includes Inception Score, where "castles" is a category of ILSVRC, Fig. 3 and Table V. Then, developer A proceeds to to assess the quality of their artefacts (E2).
 As before, they reject human participation and use an automatic characteristic metric.
-They choose to measure mesh intersection ratio based on figure 5 and table 4, as self-intersecting geometry can look bad and waste resources.
+They choose to measure mesh intersection ratio based on Fig. 5 and Table IV, as self-intersecting geometry can look bad and waste resources.
 Finally, to evaluate the operability of their method (E3), developer A assesses the memory usage, speed and time complexity.
 They once again reject human participation, so do not assess controllability.
 They run their GAN solution locally, not on cloud, and their method does not use grammars, therefore they do not assess running cost or grammar metrics.